 You’d be surprised at how many small pockets you can find in a day to put in a little writing here and there.
 It might not seem like much at first, but it can really add up.

 Ideally, you want it to also be quickly accessible because you don’t want to spend half that time just trying to open your app or find the notebook you’re using.
 Ideas will also come to you throughout your days so you will need somewhere to quickly capture them on the go.
 Set these systems up for yourself as part of your NaNoWriMo prep.

 Whether you choose to use software with built-in word counters or you choose to make something like a NaNoWriMo bullet journal spread, it’s a good idea to know where you are in your overall progress.
 Seeing the word counter continuing to grow can help keep your motivation going, even on your bad days.

 6. Outline your story

-If you want to go the extra mile, having a thorough outline and your ideas all in one place can help you write faster when the month begins.
+If you want to go the extra mile, having a thorough book outline and your book ideas all in one place can help you write faster when the month begins.
 Unless you have a free and open schedule all month, you’re going to be writing in focused chunks of time and need all of your ideas ready to go, even if they change as you write during the month.